Latvia in the Eurovision Song Contest 2003: Competing entries

 Artists and songwriters were able to submit their entries to the broadcaster between 3 October 2002 and 4 November 2002.
-57 entries were submitted at the conclusion of the submission period; 49 of the songs were in English, 6 were in Latvian and 2 were in Russian.
+57 entries were submitted at the conclusion of the submission period; 49 of the songs were in English, six were in Latvian and two were in Russian.
 An international jury panel appointed by LTV evaluated the submitted songs and selected fifteen entries for the competition.
-The twenty competing artists and songs were announced on 15 November 2002.
+The twenty competing artists and songs were announced during a press conference on 15 November 2002.